Skip to main content

 When storing an object, LOTA computes which Node should hold the object in its local cache, always considering the object as a whole to avoid the network overhead of accessing multiple Nodes.
 This computation produces a list of one or more compatible Nodes.
 LOTA then determines the optimal cache Node placement based on distribution load optimization.
 See the Best Practices guide to learn how different upload patterns affect cache placement.

-When a client application requests an object (or part of an object), LOTA again determines which Node in the distributed cache should hold the data, then makes an HTTP request to that Node.
-The Node checks its local cache, and if the data is found, passes it through a decryption layer before pushing it to the client.
+When a client application requests an object (or part of an object), LOTA determines which Node in the distributed cache should hold the data, then makes an HTTP request to that Node.
+The Node checks its local cache, and if the data is found, it is delivered to the client.

 If the data is not found, the Node fetches the entire object from the storage backend and forks it into two pathways.
 The first path sends the object (or the requested part) to the client application, while the second path stores the entire object in the local cache of the Node that fetched it.
 LOTA always caches the entire object when a client application requests any part of it, without requiring multiple GET actions to cache those parts of the object.